lee-dohm/hero-database/README.md

 I've been a huge fan of [HERO Games][hero-games] and the HERO System since the original [Champions game system][champions] came out in 1981!
 One of my earliest programming projects was a simulated die roller that would assist with skill rolls and perform damage calculations in exactly the way that the HERO System described.
 Later I would attempt several times as a teenager to create a character creation and database utility that would streamline the sometimes very complex process of building a character.
 At the time, my skills (and the technology available to me) weren't up to the task.
 Since then, every five to ten years or so, I give it another shot.
 This is the latest iteration.
 I've decided to build it [open source][license] using [Electron][electron].

+## Support

-**Note:** If you like what you see here and want to help in a monetary fashion, go to the [HERO Games store][hero-games] and buy something!
+If you like what you see here and want to help in a monetary fashion, go to the [HERO Games store][hero-games] and buy something!
 (The [Basic Rulebook][basic-rulebook] is only 15USD in PDF format.)
 I want to see HERO Games last a long, long time :grinning:

 ## Ruleset